International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Nikita Sarraf, Dr. Deepak Raisingani, Dr. Ashwini B Prasad, Dr. Rakesh Singla and Dr. Nidha Madan.
+Dr. Nikita Sarraf, Dr. Deepak Raisingani, Dr. Ashwini B Prasad, Dr. Rakesh Singla, Dr. Nidha Madan.
 Oral lichenoid contact lesion to amalgam restoration and its management: A case report.
-International Journal of Applied Dental Sciences.
-2017; 3(3): 100-103.
+Int J Appl Dent Sci 2017;3(3):100-103.